bronzwikgk/evertythingSchema/scripts/operate.md

 operate
 ======
-brief explaination.
+brief
 operate class is part of process Module. it enforces attributes and parameter on any entity processed in the process module,

-eg. users : { hasAllOf: true } << the operate should enforce that all the key's while any operation are present in both input and output, using method [operate.hasAllof(input,options.argB,options.output.self)]>>
+eg. users : { hasAllOf: true } << the operate should enforce that all the key's in while any operation on  are present in both input and output, using method [operate.hasAllof(input,options.argB,options.output.self)]>>